Sheridan, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $70,925, and the median income for a family was $76,979.
 Males had a median income of $59,167 versus $23,750 for females.
 The per capita income for the village was $11,121.
 About 8.9% of families and 13.2% of the population were below the poverty line, including 14.0% of those under age 18 and 19.0% of those age 65 or over.

+Community

 The community is also currently the home to a medium-security prison for the State of Illinois.

 The community is served by the Sheridan Community Fire Department and Sheridan Police Department.
-The school district that serves the area is CUSD #2, which serves the Communities of Serena, Sheridan, Harding, Norway, and Baker; Schools are only in Sheridan, Serena, and Harding, however, with the High School in Serena.
+The school district that serves the area is CUSD #2, which serves the Communities of Serena, Sheridan, Harding, Norway, and Baker; schools are only in Sheridan, Serena, and Harding, however, with the high school in Serena.

 The mailing area of the community (the area with a Sheridan address) extends toward the communities of Newark, Millington, Norway, Serena, Somonauk, and Sandwich.
 Regarding to what reference is being consulted, the community of Norway and its environs are actually referred to as being Sheridan, or the nearby community of Serena.